Inventory Micro App - Part 2

 Open the AppId instance to

-Cloud Directory
+Cloud Directory->Users

 Add yourself as a user with an email address, name, and password